Our expert nutritional team talk to customers every day answering their equine nutritional questions.

 Electrolytes are lost on a daily basis by the horse through sweat, urine and faeces.
 The horse cannot produce these electrolytes themselves so they must be provided by the diet.
 Electrolyte deficiency or imbalance can lead to lethargy and reduced or poor performance as well as tying-up or gastro-intestinal problems.
 All horses that are in a good level or regular work should be fed an electrolyte, it is particularly important when the weather is warmer or the horse is sweating a lot.

-Yes the Pure+ Respiratory supplement is suitable to feed.
+Yes the Pure Respiratory supplement is suitable to feed.
 It can be used alongside any of our feeds.
 It is important to stick to the recommended feeding rates.
-The Pure+ Respiratory contains a combination of Vitamin C and E which work together as anti-oxidants and help to soothe the airways.
+Pure Respiratory contains a combination of Vitamin C and E which work together as anti-oxidants and help to soothe the airways.
 It also contains MSM and trace elements.
-Together these help to reduce the symptoms of a cough, mucous and nasal discharge.
+Together these can help to reduce cough, mucous and nasal discharge.
 It can be added to the feed as a daily supplement.
 One tub will last an average 500kg horse roughly 1 month.